Leadership Thought #422 – Are Your Customers Happy?

 • Embrace rather than resist customer feedback.
 Ask early and often.

-• Reward individual employees and work teams for going beyond normal guidelines to service your customers.
+• Reward individual employees and work teams for exceeding standard guidelines to serve your customers.

-• Make customer service a regular part of executive/management meeting agendas.
+• Make customer service a regular item on executive and management meeting agendas.
 Never “take your eye off the ball” or take past performance for granted.

 • Only promote employees into supervisory positions who genuinely reflect your core customer service values.
-If you can’t clearly make this connection, then keep searching until you find someone who does.
+If you can’t make this connection with an available candidate, continue searching until you find someone who can.

-• Solicit formal recognition from outside organizations including applying for customer service awards.
-Opening your business up to external scrutiny will shine a light on things you may be too close to see and will also provide valuable comparative examples.
+• Solicit formal recognition from outside organizations, including applying for customer service awards.
+Opening your business to external scrutiny will shed light on aspects you may be too close to see and will also provide valuable comparative examples.